May 29, 1940: Tyree Scott

 Many of Seattle’s activist icons have been strongly identified with a particular event or era.
 Anna Louise Strong is most often mentioned in the same breath as the 1919 Seattle General Strike; Edwin T. Pratt with the 1960s Open Housing movement.
 By contrast, Tyree Scott — although he, too, first made a name for himself in the 1960s — is best identified with an activist career spanning decades.

 Scott was best known as a civil rights and labor leader who opened the door to women and minority workers in the construction industry, both locally and nationally.
 Born in Hearne, Texas, on the date in focus here, Scott moved to Seattle in 1966 to help his father, an electrician, establish his construction business.
-At the time, the trade unions that controlled jobs in Seattle’s construction industry were off-limits to blacks.
+At the time, the trade unions that controlled jobs in Seattle’s construction industry were off-limits to Black workers.

-In 1969, as Seattle was undergoing a building boom flush with federally-funded projects, Scott became the leader of the Central Contractors Association (CCA), a group of black contractors who sought equal opportunity in federal building projects.
-That summer, Scott led the CCA in shutting down every major federal construction site in Seattle to protest discrimination against black contractors and construction workers.
+In 1969, as Seattle was undergoing a building boom flush with federally-funded projects, Scott became the leader of the Central Contractors Association (CCA), a group of Black contractors who sought equal opportunity in federal building projects.
+That summer, Scott led the CCA in shutting down every major federal construction site in Seattle to protest discrimination against Black contractors and construction workers.

 One protest action shut down the construction of Red Square on the University of Washington campus, while another temporarily halted work on the construction of an airport runway at Seattle-Tacoma International Airport.
 Other such actions led or co-led by Scott included shutdowns at Harborview Medical Center, Medgar Evers Pool, and the King County Administration Building.
 These actions led to the first federal imposition of affirmative action upon local labor unions.